 Supplement: 1

 Author Contributions: Conceptualization, MR, JL, RD; methodology, MR, JL, WM, TdR, DR; writing—original draft preparation, MR, JL; writing—review and editing, MR, JL, WM, TdR, SS, ASD, RD; visualization, MR, JL; supervision, TdR, SS, ASD, RD.
 All authors have read and agreed to the published version of the manuscript.
+The EORTC Quality of Life Group has provided funding (see below) and endorsed the final manuscript based on an internal peer-review procedure.

 Funding: This study was supported by the European Organisation for Research and Treatment of Cancer (EORTC) Qualify of Life Group.
 The grant (no. 002-2020) was awarded to Dr. David Riedl and Dr. Samantha Sodergren.